dmorrill10/acpc_dealer/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please test your changes, otherwise I may not be able to find the time to incorporate them into this project.

 Copyright
 ---------
-Copyright &copy; 2012 by the Computer Poker Research Group, University of Alberta.
+Copyright &copy; 2012-2017 by the Computer Poker Research Group, University of Alberta.
 See [LICENSE](LICENSE.md) for details.

 <!---